fugiebam dolorem, abiectionem, ignorantiam

 Apparently, we were not seven, but twice as many years in the European Union, but the number, just as the hero's alcoholism, was merely symbolic.
 The Polish train seemed to be cursed to speed on its circular rail.
 As my self-preservation instincts had been so alert and well trained since my childhood, I was simply too scared to stay on board.

-Compared to this glory of my teenage years, the studies in Romance philology at the local Maria Curie-Skłodowska University could only appear as dull and frustrating.
+Compared to the glory of my teenage years, the studies in Romance philology at the local Maria Curie-Skłodowska University, that I began in 1992, could only appear as dull and frustrating.
 It was a mediocre institution, adding very little to my previous fascinations.
 In terms of literary theory, structuralism was considered an advanced topic; five years later, in 1997, I was to leave that university, master degree in my pocket, without having ever heard in the classroom such names as Foucault, Deleuze or Derrida.
 But that was not the main problem in my deficient higher education.
 The major issue was something that later on I called world blindness.
-Not only a mere ignorance of basic facts concerning the world, but something more serious, a blindness generating delusion.
+Not only a mere ignorance of basic facts concerning the world, but something more serious, a blindness generating delusions.
 One of them, that brought later on political consequences dragging Poland out of the European Union at the moment of the Syrian refugee crisis, concerned the Mediterranean.
 Recalling the way how I was taught, in 1994 or so, such an apparently simple and uncontroversial topic as contemporary French literature may be illustrative.
 At the university, we discussed in class such works as L'Immoraliste by André Gide, a book commonly read as a story of a paedophile in the context of colonial Algeria.
 As the hero, Michel, delves in his vice of loving beautiful children too much, his life falls into pieces, including his prospects of a brilliant academic career.
 Of course, the text that Gide published in 1902 evokes paedophilia and homosexuality only by allusions; the reader is expected to read between the lines, till the final collapse of the hero who, having absurdly decided to become braconnier, ends up as a victim of a handsome companion he desired.
 But the analysis we received in class gave no hint whatsoever in that direction.
 Who was the "immoralist" mentioned in the title?
 Well, one of the Algerian children whom Michel used to invite chez lui steal and surreptitiously destroyed a little pair of scissors.
 That was the immoralist in our reading, the nasty little Arab epitomising absolute evil and gratuitous destruction!...

 The only thing I could do at my university was to study languages: not only French, but also Italian, Spanish and Portuguese.
 These are the roots of my polyglottism, that, as the years went by, increased far beyond the Romance range.
 Already as a teenager I used to get small bits of English and German on my own, just because I was such a responsible, future-oriented person; and small bits of Arabic, because I enjoyed crossing the limits; Russian was still compulsory at school.
 On the other hand, the adjective "Romance" meant something important to me, perhaps through art even more than through linguistic unity.
 This was where I belonged on the vast map of overlapping, pluriversal territories.